Litoměřice Altarpiece: Christ Carrying the Cross / The Birth of Christ (double-sided panel)

 Christ, dragging on his shoulder a large T-shaped cross, is portrayed before the Gate of Jerusalem.
 The background features a landscape with a river and distant mountains; the lowered horizon deepens the space beyond.
 The sky is replaced by silver background.
 The man in yellow clothing helping Christ to carry the cross is Simon of Cyrene.
 In the foreground, a soldier with a spear is lifting up the flagging Christ while another man is about to hit Christ with a cudgel.
 Christ is accompanied by a praying Virgin Mary and a weeping John the Apostle who has a resigned expression on his face.
 This scene was modelled on prints by the Master E.S. and Martin Schongauer.
 Its composition has much in common with a later painting by an unknown master of the Danube School (c.
 1520) that is in the collection of the Slovak National Gallery.

 The Adoration of Christ takes place against the background of simple architecture beyond which there unfolds a landscape with a church, cliffs and a lake.
 The birth of Christ is set in a hut indicated merely by a thatched roof.
 On the left there stand a donkey and an ox looking on behind a low tumbled-down wall.
 The naked Baby Jesus lies on a white swaddling cloth and, behind him, two kneeling angels hold a blank inscription band.
-On the right there stands St Joseph, covered in a long red robe, with a serious expression on his face.
+On the right there stands Saint Joseph, covered in a long red robe, with a serious expression on his face.
 Portrayed in profile, his head is disproportionately small compared with Mary as well as with the size of his own body.
 The lovely face of the Virgin Mary, similar to loving Madonnas, is different to the portrayal of Mary in other panels of the altarpiece.
 Two shepherds are approaching the hut, one of whom points to a pair of angels on the partial roof.

 The depiction of Baby Jesus on the bare ground is a motif stemming from the Franciscan mysticism and refers to ‘the Vision of Saint Bridget of Sweden’.
 It became more widespread in the final third of the 14th century.